 [Regulation 58 amended in Gazette 23 Sep 1983 p.
 3807; 20 Mar 1987 p.
 954.]

+[Headings deleted in Gazette 12 Aug 2003 p.
+3663.]

 Part 7 — Miscellaneous provisions

 [Heading inserted in Gazette 12 Aug 2003 p.
 3665.]

-[Heading deleted in Gazette 12 Aug 2003 p.
-3663.]

 59. Names of persons from whom licence or authority withdrawn to be published

 A decision of the Commissioner of Health cancelling, suspending or revoking an authorisation, licence or permit conferred or issued under the Act or these regulations or any other decision of the Commissioner of Health may be published in the Government Gazette.